tpegolotti/SPHGen/README.md

 This target builds a test binary for one prime.
 Run the produced binary (the Makefile prints its path).
 Expected: it completes without errors and prints no error messages during runtime.

 ### Hardware setup
-We measure clock cycles from the time step countes using the `rdtsc` instruction.
+We measure clock cycles from the time step counters using the `rdtsc` instruction.
 To obtain correct measurements, we suggest disabling frequency scaling.
 See [above](#running-the-experiments-from-the-paper) for the instructions.

 ### Reproduce paper experiments
 We start by executing the parameter sweep of the full prime field range.